Workday Inc. (WDAY) Upgraded Issued by Wall Street Gurus

-Workday Inc. (NASDAQ:WDAY) went up by 1.60% from its latest closing price compared to the recent 1-year high of $282.77.
-The company’s stock price has collected 3.54% of gains in the last five trading sessions.
+Workday Inc. (NASDAQ:WDAY) went down by -0.20% from its latest closing price compared to the recent 1-year high of $282.77.
+The company’s stock price has collected 3.16% of gains in the last five trading sessions.
 Press Release reported on 06/08/21 that Press Release: Workday Announces Plans to Deliver Workday Payroll for Australia and Workday Payroll for Germany

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.